Understanding the Customer Purchase Journey & Creating a Sales Funnel

 Intuit TurboTax

-Another example is Intuit Turbotax.
-They offer a free tax bracket calculator, which helps users understand their tax situation and encourages them to purchase a service to fill their taxes.
+Another example is Intuit TurboTax.
+They offer a free tax bracket calculator, which helps users understand their tax situation and encourages them to purchase a service to file their taxes.

 Techimply